Some people with COVID-19 may develop a rash. The type of rash varies from person to person. Certain rash types may suggest a more severe infection.

 - Hives: COVID-19 rash can appear as itchy patches or wheals that resemble hives.
 These most often affect the limbs and torso.

 - Rash with blisters: This type of COVID-19 rash can appear with blisters that may look similar to chickenpox.
-It’s most often been observed on the torso and may itch.
+It’s most often observed on the torso and may itch.

 - Toe rash: Also referred to as “COVID toes,” this type of rash causes discolored patches and swelling of one or more toes.
 The affected area may be painful, itchy, or have a burning sensation.
 Toe rashes appear to be